Sylphony/zaplabs-test/README.md

 # ZapLab's Take Home Test
-Take home test for ZapLabs
+Take home test for ZapLabs.
+Tested for IE9, Firefox and Chrome.